-(a)(b)(c)(d)(e)(f) The Auditor determined compliance with these standard subparts based on Federal Statute 731,202 (b), Executive Order 10450, ICE Personnel Security and Suitability Program Directive 6-7.0, and ICE Suitability Screening Requirements for Contractor Personnel Directive 6-8.0, which collectively require anyone entering into or remaining in government service undergo a thorough background examination for suitability and reinvestigations every 5 years.
+(a)(b)(c)(d)(e)(f) The Auditor determined compliance with these standard subparts based on Federal Statute 731.202 (b), Executive Order 10450, ICE Personnel Security and Suitability Program Directive 6-7.0, and ICE Suitability Screening Requirements for Contractor Personnel Directive 6-8.0, which require, "the facility and agency, to the extent permitted by law, to refuse to hire or promote anyone who may have contact with detainees, and decline to enlist the services of any contractor or volunteer who may have contact with detainees, who has been found to have engaged, been convicted of engaging, or civilly or administratively adjudicated to have engaged in sexual abuse as defined in the standard."
+These documents collectively require anyone entering into or remaining in government service undergo a thorough background examination for suitability and reinvestigations every 5 years.
 The background investigation, depending on the type of work, is thorough to include education checks, criminal records check, neighbor, and residence checks, financial checks, and prior employment checks.
 The policy documents outline misconduct and criminal misconduct being grounds for unsuitability, including material omissions or making false or misleading statements in the application.
-The Unit Chief of OPR Personnel Security Operations (PSO) informed Auditors who attended virtual training in November 2021 that detailed candidate suitability for all applicants includes their obligation to disclose any misconduct where he/she engaged in sexual abuse in a prison, jail, holding facility, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
+The Unit Chief of OPR Personnel Security Operations (PSO) informed Auditors, who attended virtual training in November 2021, that detailed candidate suitability for all applicants includes their obligation to disclose any misconduct where he/she engaged in sexual abuse in a prison, iail, holding facility, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
 1997); any conviction of engaging or attempting to engage in sexual activity facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or any instance where he or she has been civilly or administratively adjudicated to have engaged in such activity.
 Based on information provided in an email by the OPR PSO (A) Division Chief, information on substantiated allegations of sexual abuse involving a former employee would be provided to prospective employers upon request, unless prohibited by law.
-The Auditor interviewed the ISSA Project Manager and HR Manager about their hiring practices at the NYCHR.
-Each confirmed that no one would be hired or promoted who has engaged in sexual abuse in a prison, jail, holding facility or any other institution.
-They also stated that all perspective applicants are specifically questioned about this type of misconduct, during the hiring process, and during promotions and that any positive response disqualifies the applicant from employment or promotion.
-The HR Manager also indicated there were no promotions during the audit period.
-They also confirmed that any material omissions or providing false information would disqualify the candidate as well.
-The ISSA staff do not have an annual evaluation requiring their involvement by signature; however, the HR Manager confirmed that all NYCHR staff have an affirmative duty to report any misconduct described in subpart (a).
-She also stated that her staff is required, during promotions, to acknowledge by signature that they have not been involved in any such misconduct.
-There were no ISSA staff promotions within the audit period.
-There was one ICE promotion during the audit period which was the SDDO who confirmed during his interview with the Auditor that he was asked the misconduct guestions covered in provision (a) and signed the required form during the promotion process.
-Based on the memorandum dated November 8, 2021, issued by the ICE Acting Deputy Director, Employee Obligation to Report Corruption and Misconduct, ICE employees are obligated to report criminal and other allegations of employee and contractor misconduct, specifically including sexual assaults, sexual harassment, or non-sexual harassment of detainees.
-Interviews with ICE staff and ISSA staff confirmed their awareness of the agency's requirement to disclose any misconduct outlined in subpart (a) of this standard.
-The HR Manager also stated ICE completes all background investigations checks for all ISSA staff prior to hiring and then every five years after the initial.
-Review of documentation provided by ICE's PSO Unit Chief confirmed that 10 randomly selected employee (5-ISSA and 5-ICE) background investigations were performed prior to them reporting to work.
+The random interviews conducted with the SDDO and DO stated that during their hiring process and the SDDO promotion they were specifically questioned about this type of misconduct.
+The Auditor did not review records since the facility retains no personnel files on site.
+Based on the memorandum dated November 8, 2021, issued by the ICE Acting Deputy Director, Employee Obligation to Report Corruption and Misconduct, ICE employees are obligated to report criminal and other allegations of employee and contractor misconduct, specifically including "sexual assaults, sexual harassment, or non-sexual harassment of [...] detainees."
+Interviews with the ADHR ICE staff confirmed their awareness of the agency's requirement to disclose any misconduct outlined in subpart (a) of this standard.
+Review of documentation provided by ICE's PSO Unit Chief confirmed that the five selected ADHR employee background investigations were performed prior to them reporting to work.
 Documentation also confirmed the due dates for the updated five-year background checks were in compliance with the standard requirements.